Unifi Network - Setup VLANs including IoT and access to Pi-hole

 Repeat the above steps for any other vlan.

-I configured the GUEST-VLAN the same, so Network Type
+I configured the GUEST-VLAN the same, so I did not enable the

 Port Management

-Now that the networks/VLANs have been created, we can adjust the switch port profiles to the correct network.
+Now that the networks/vlans have been created, we can adjust the switch port settings.
 With this we ensure that wired devices use the correct VLAN and, for example, will receive the correct IP address.

 - Go to